Photodynamic Therapy With Visudyne (verteporfin)

 Before beginning treatment for macular degeneration, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you take.
 This includes over-the-counter drugs.

-As with any medical procedure, there are risks to PDT.
+As with any medical procedure, there are possible side effects of PDT.
 These can include:2

 • Allergic reaction to the dye